brendanwalkercasey/final_project_cspb_2270/README.md

 This project uses a Daubechies Wavlet (Daubechies-4): for decomposition of an image into frequency components, bit-shifting quantization: to quantize large values, while smaller coefficients are thresholded out with a sigma value, an inverse wavelet transform: to reconstruct the image from its compressed components, and built-in methods (from libTIFF library) to encode the image after quantization (with Limpel-Ziv-Welch, or LZW Compression).

-## Details:

-Data Structures/Techniques Implemented:
+## Data Structures/Techniques Implemented:

     - Vectors (main base structure for storing image data, in the form of 1-D and 2-D arrays, typically with 8-bit, 16-bit, unsigned integers, or float types)

     - Buffers (temporary structures used during 2D Daubechies tranform to store intermediate results)

-    - Pointers (namely pointers to TIFF objects, to interact with the libTIFF library in a memory efficent manner)
+    - Pointers (namely unique pointers to TIFF objects, to interact with the libTIFF library in a memory efficent and memory safe manner)

     - Standard Library Algorithms (standard built-in methods to better organize code, and save time e.g. min_element and max_element for finding min/max values)